aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/configure-gantt-chart/_index.md

 ```

 ### Step 7: Save Project
 Persist the changes to a new file that can be opened in Microsoft Project.
+This step **saves the project as MPP**.

 ```java
 project.save("saved.mpp", SaveFileFormat.Mpp);